-ManMohan Singh has a Record-Presided over the most Corrupt Government in Indian History
+Manmohan Singh Has a Record-Presided Over the Most Corrupt Government in Indian History

 The Reign of Corruption

 Cabinet ministers also decided they were the authority as a systematic looting of the state exchequer commenced.
 It is difficult to estimate the exact amount of money siphoned off by these men but it could be in excess of billions of dollars.

 Big scams took place right under the nose of the PM and he was powerless.
 In most cases, he willingly compromised himself as he could not stand up to Gandhi.
 The looting of the state treasury continued at a greater pace during the second term of the UPA government.

-Manmohan was himself the minister for Coal when another big scandal broke out.
+The trail of collect corruption in the Congress-led government reached the doors of the Prime Minister himself.
+Manmohan was the minister for coal as for some months nobody had been allotted the coal minister's portfolio.
+This was the time when another big scandal broke out on the allocation of coal blocks.
 At a conservative estimate, this scandal was close to a billion dollars.
 He failed to accept responsibility and took shelter behind inane statements.

 The free for all had to end and Manmohan a Singh was shattered when his party could only win a handful of seats in the Indian parliament.
 Another casualty was an investigation by the CBI into various allegations in copter and aircraft deals.
 The trail pointed to top heads of the Congress party and Singh clamped down on CBI investigations.